bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/start.rst

       it's possible to distinguish tasks which have a :ref:`process-element-task-switch-gateway` in their process and others without one.
-This helps to separate tasks in the task overview from workflow starts (with different steps) and simple process starts (which e.g. only outputs some information).
+This helps to separate tasks in the task overview from workflow starts (with different steps) and simple process starts (which e.g., only outputs some information).

 .. _process-element-start-request-trigger-tab: